 Applying for EEA Residence Card

 Based on your situation, there are several pieces of evidence and documents that you need to submit for a valid application, in addition to the EEA (FM) or EEA (EFM) application forms.

-At Edmans & Co, we have an experienced team of immigration lawyers that specialise in EEA applications.
+At Edmans & Co, we have an experienced team of EU immigration lawyers that specialises in EEA applications.
 Contact one of our London immigration lawyers today for assistance regarding your EEA residence card application.

 Our EEA Residence Card Services Review